feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **SINGLE-SOURCE CLAIMS**

 Hedge with "apparently," "from what's come out," "according to accounts that have been reported."

+**SINGLE-SOURCE NUMERIC FIGURES**

+Default to removal, not hedging.
+See Step 2 for the full rule.
+A specific number from an anonymous source has no credibility that hedging can preserve.
+Replace with general language or cut entirely.

 **LEGAL AND OFFICIAL SOURCING**